fbuys/css-for-js-devs-notes/README.md

 # Rendering Logic 2:

+- non-positioned elements are everything using Flow, Flexbox, Grid.
+Positioned elements are relative, absolute, fixed, sticky.

 - position: relative; is part of the position layout mode.
 It does two things.
 1. Constrain children, 2.
 Enable new CSS properties.

 - If an absolute element does not have an anchor, it sits in its default in-flow position.

 - You can center a positioned element by giving it width and height, a margin of auto and setting an equal distance from each edge.
 (Useful for modals or drawers or dialog boxes)

-- Absolute elements can only be contained by other elements using Positioned layout. (relative, absolute, fixed, and sticky will work)
+- Absolute elements can only be contained by other elements using Positioned layout.

 - Gotcha: in Flow layout, content is painted separately from the background.